Kalygo-io/kalygo3-ai-api/READMEs/ses/setting_up_ses_for_cmdlabs_io.md

       - Attach the subscription to the topic
   - STEP 4: Add another topic to subscribe for "production" events
   - STEP 5: Send test email and watch the events flow
+      - Note that HTML emails are required for tracking `open` and `click` events